-I help organise and run more than 20 air displays and special events each year.
+I have helped organise and run more than 20 air displays and special events each year.
 At other times I am bird watching and taking photographs and obsessing about my family history.

 My other interests are computers, classical music and opera, cooking, food, wine and anything else that is interesting.